 When you’re just starting out in music production, the range of DAWs available makes it hard to know which one to use.
 Moreover, when you don’t have much experience creating music, the tools you use can shape the direction of your approach.

 This limitation is certainly the case with software.
 However, while DAWs all offer a similar set of features they each have strengths in different areas.
 So it’s important to find one that compliments your own creative process, allowing you to grow in the future.

-Which is the best DAW for music production?
+Which is the best DAW for your music production workflow?